AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ##### A.4.3 Deciding Decodability using Chains

-Chains provide Instantaneous Decidability of Decodability (IDD): The ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode the information present in that first and following packets.
+Chains provide Instantaneous Decidability of Decodability (IDD).
+That is, the ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode the information present in that first and following packets.

 The Frame dependency structure includes a mapping between Decode targets and Chains.
 The mapping gives an SFU the ability to know the set of Chains it needs to track in order to ensure that the corresponding Decode targets remain decodable.
 Every packet includes, for every Chain, the Frame number for the previous Frame in that Chain.
 An SFU can instantaneously detect a broken Chain by checking whether or not the previous Frame in that Chain has been received.
 Due to the fact that Chain information for all Chains is present in all packets, an SFU can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain.